jfisteus/eyegrade/doc/user-manual/user-manual.rst

   of its weight and the base score.
-  This mode can also be used for voiding questions: when you assign a weight of 0 to a question, that question is not graded.
+  This mode can also be used for voiding questions: when you assign a weight of 0 to a question, it does not contribute to the score of the exam.

 Same score for all the questions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When you select this option,
-all the questions count the same in the grade of the exam.
+all the questions count the same in the score of the exam.
 Eyegrade counts the number of correct, incorrect and blank answers,
 and multiplies each one by the score assigned
 to each of those types of answers.